-Also, you’ll want them to be planted where they will get plenty of direct sunlight.
+Plant sunflowers where they’ll get plenty of direct sunlight – they are called sunflowers, after all.
 The goal is to have roughly six to eight hours a day of direct sunlight.

 This means you need to work in aged manure, compost, or chemical fertilizer ahead of time because sunflowers need the nutrients in order to grow properly.

-Also, you want to make sure that the soil temperature is around 55-60 degrees Fahrenheit.
-This is usually around the end of April or beginning of May in most locations.
+Directly sow the seeds into the prepped planting location after the last frost is finished.
+Make sure that the soil temperature is around 55-60°F. This is usually around the end of April or beginning of May in most locations.

 Once you’ve got your seeds planted, you’ll want to add fertilizer to help the roots.
 You want to do all you can to encourage strong roots in your plants because the stronger they are the more difficult it will be for the wind to knock your sunflowers over.

 Once the soil is ready, sow the seeds into the ground, ensuring proper spacing.
 This means that your rows need to be 30 inches apart while the seeds in each row need to be planted six inches apart.

 Make sure that you only plant the seeds one inch deep.

 You can plant the dwarf varieties of sunflowers in pots.
 Be sure to give them in well-drained, loose soil.

 Also, be sure to put plenty of fertilizer in the soil to give the seeds what they need to grow.

 Protect the Seeds and Seedlings